These lessons introduce you to the grammar of words and parts of words.

 The focus (or comment) relates to information presented in the topic (or other previous information if the sentence has no topic).
 In English, focus may be brought to the surface by emphasis or periphrasis (consider John was the one she told or she told JOHN as answers to the question who did she tell?).
 In the Japanese examples above, we can clearly separate the topic from the focus (topic: hon wa versus comment: watashi no desu).

 1) Is the verb keep transitive or intransitive?
 Use the concept of government to explain how you know this, and give an example.

 2) Spanish speakers may optionally topicalize material in existential statements like para los viajeros no hay manera de llegar (for the travelers not there's way of arrive) 'there's no way for the travelers to get there'.
 What is the topic and what is the focus of that sentence?
 How might you replicate the topicalization in the English translation?

 3) I mentioned that English has a set of pronoun-derived possessive adjectives like my and our.
-Besides possession, what is the relationship between possessive adjective and the noun possessed?
+Besides possession, what is the relationship between the possessive adjective and the possessed noun?

 Answers to the practice exercises

 1) I read-0 the book-'s end-ing but it still does-n't make sense.
 (15 total counting a zero morpheme on read to indicate the past)